jdlph/Path4GMNS/README.md

 $ pip install path4gmns==0.8.6
 ```

-Path4GMNS has evolved dramatically since its early releases with bug fixes, performance improvement, new functionalities.
+v0.8.6 comes with more robust parsing functions and fixes **crucial bugs** related to the column generation module and VDFPeriod, which could lead to wrong assignment results under certain conditions.
 Please **discard all old versions** and **update to or install the latest version**.

 ### Dependency
 The Python modules are written in **Python 3.x**, which is the minimum requirement to explore the most of Path4GMNS.
 Some of its functions require further run-time support, which we will go through along with the corresponding use cases in the following section.

 ## Quick Start

-A tutorial in Jupyter notebook with step-by-step demonstration can be found [here](https://github.com/jdlph/Path4GMNS/tree/dev/demo/tutorial.ipynb).
+v0.8.6 includes several important changes in user interface.
+We highly recommend that you go through the [tutorial](https://github.com/jdlph/Path4GMNS/tree/dev/demo/tutorial.ipynb) written in Jupyter notebook with step-by-step demonstration, no matter you are one of the existing users or new to Path4GMNS.

 ## User Manual